core-wg/comi/draft-ietf-core-comi.md

 # Application Discovery {#discovery}

-Two application discovery mechanisms are supported by CoMI, the YANG library data model as defined by {{I-D.ietf-core-yang-library}} and the CORE resource discovery {{RFC6690}}.
+Two application discovery mechanisms are supported by CORECONF, the YANG library data model as defined by {{I-D.ietf-core-yang-library}} and the CORE resource discovery {{RFC6690}}.
 Implementers may choose to implement one or the other or both.